lydiarosalia/sme-water-dpm-solution/README.md

 ## Executing The Pipeline
 ### Runtime Argument
-Runtime argument = the name of configuration file that will be used.
+Runtime argument = the name of configuration file that will be used and database name
-The file must be located in /utils directory.

-* If no argument is provided, then it will use default configuration file.
+* Configuration file - If no argument is provided, then it will use default configuration file (see projectconfig.ini).
+If argument is provided, then it will use provided configuration file.
-* If argument is provided, then it will use provided configuration file.
+* Database Name - If no argument is provided, then it will load into default database (see projectconfig.ini).
+If argument is provided, then it will load into that database.

 ### Running Locally or on a VM
 To run the pipeline locally:
 * Complete [Setup](#setup).
-* Execute `run_locally.py` with argument `--configfile`
+* Execute `run_locally.py` with argument `--configfile` and  `--dbname`
 Syntax:
 ```
 python run_locally.py --configfile [{filename}.csv] --dbname [{dbname}]